Tya Language Specification

 A .tya file’s role is determined by its filename and context.

 Class files may be loaded explicitly as part of a directory package or implicitly as same-directory siblings of an entry script.
-A script entry sees PascalCase class files in its own directory without import.
+A script entry sees snake_case type files in its own directory without import.

-Canonical syntax covers indentation, blank lines, comment attachment, line wrapping, import grouping, operator spacing, string literal forms, empty collection forms, and other source-shape decisions.
-The formatter is the canonical serializer and has no style configuration.
+Formatted Syntax covers indentation, blank lines, comment attachment, line wrapping, import grouping, operator spacing, string literal forms, empty collection forms, and other source-shape decisions.
+The formatter is the formatted syntax serializer and has no style configuration.

 - indentation is two spaces; tabs are invalid in source;